 The inner guidance of intuition comes with no logical explanation which can make us hesitant to trust and act on the guidance we receive.

-When it’s nudging us toward something, we experience a feeling of openness, expansiveness, joy, excitement or a pleasant feeling within our gut or heart.
+When our intuition is nudging us toward something, we experience a feeling of openness, expansiveness, joy, excitement or a pleasant feeling within our gut or heart.

 On the other hand, when it’s nudging us away from something our gut clenches and we may get a sinking feeling in our stomach or experience an unpleasant sensation in our gut.